Blake Martinez: 2021

 In Week 3, Martinez suffered a torn ACL and was placed on season-ending injured reserve on September 29, 2021.

 On September 1, 2022, Martinez was released.

 Las Vegas Raiders

 On October 4, 2022, Martinez signed for the practice squad of the Las Vegas Raiders and then signed to the active roster three days after.

 Retirement

-On November 10, 2022, Martinez announced his retirement from professional football after seven seasons, reportedly after he sold a rare Pokémon card.
+On November 10, 2022, Martinez announced his retirement from professional football after seven seasons, reportedly after he sold a rare Pokémon card for $672,000, making it one of the most expensive CCG cards ever sold.
 In February 2023, Martinez stated that he is still continuing to sell Pokémon cards and has made more than $5 million after seven months.
+His channel Blake's Breaks was one of the largest-volume Pokémon channels on Whatnot.

+In August 2023, Martinez's Pokémon stream on the Whatnot platform was accused of scamming buyers by rigging casino-like games.
+Multiple videos of examples of the alleged scams surfaced and the Pokémon community launched their own investigations into the alleged scams, including a series of videos published to YouTube by the streamer RattlePokemon.
+The outcome of the allegations resulted in Whatnot permanently banning Blake's Breaks and multiple associates from the platform, as well as implementing updated ToS to prevent future scams from being run on their platform.

+Martinez was released from the Raiders' retired list on October 17, 2023, in order for him to pursue a comeback with another team.
+He had a work-out with the Carolina Panthers on October 25, 2023.

+Carolina Panthers

+On November 6, 2023, Martinez officially signed a deal to join the Carolina Panthers practice squad.

+Pittsburgh Steelers

+On November 21, 2023, the Steelers signed Martinez to their 53-man roster from the Panthers' practice squad.